katiewhelan/katiewhelan.github.io/content/post/Firbase Data Upload.md

 ***
 {{< rawhtml >}}

-Uploader on <a href="https://github.com/katiewhelan/firebaseUploader ">Github</a>
+Uploader on <a href="https://github.com/katiewhelan/firebaseUploader">Github</a>
 <br/>

+<p>One of the key components of my application is the ability to search collections of items.
+My application has the ability to add data directly however I did not wish to do this for every single item.
+I found a couple of tutorials on how to upload data from csv files to firebase that were extremely useful.
 <br/>
-One of the key companents of my application is the data.
-Steps

 create excel, with id column of objectId (make sure spelling matches in uploader.js file exactly) empty rows will cause an errors export excel to csv and than convert to JSON